Why are medical mistakes the third leading cause of death in the United States?

 These errors often happen because doctors are overworked and busy.
 This can lead to them being rushed, particularly in emergency room settings.
 If that happens, they may fail to perform necessary tests as indicated by patient symptoms.
 Overworked doctors can also be fatigued, leading them to miss key indicators of a patient’s condition.

 While we realize that doctors rarely intentionally cause their patient’s harm, even unintentional errors are rooted in carelessness and negligence and they need to be held accountable.

 We know this is a tough thing to go through.
 The last thing you expect when you go to a doctor is to find out you have a condition that should have been diagnosed long before it became serious.
 A failure to diagnose certain medical conditions can mean major complications or even death are the result.
 At the Weitz Firm, we believe that negligent doctors should be held accountable.
 No, we do not think that all medical problems are the result of a misdiagnosis, but there are some situations where a condition should have been caught by a doctor.
-When you need a Philadelphia failure to diagnose attorney, you can contact us for a free consultation by clicking here or calling 267-587-6240.
+When you need a medical malpractice attorney in Philadelphia, you can contact us for a free consultation by clicking here or calling 267-587-6240.